Nicola Bulley: No evidence of criminal aspect, police say

 Ms Bulley disappeared while walking her springer spaniel, Willow, after she dropped her two daughters - aged six and nine - at school.

-Lancashire Police first told the public of their "main working hypothesis" that the mortgage adviser fell in the river during a "10-minute window" between 09:10 GMT and 09:20 that day.
+Lancashire Police first told the public of their "main working hypothesis" on 3 February that the mortgage adviser fell in the river during a "10-minute window" between 09:10 GMT and 09:20 that day.

-Her body has still not been found and detectives extended the search for her to the sea on 3 February, saying finding her there "becomes more of a possibility".
+Her body has still not been found and detectives have extended the search for her to the sea, saying finding her there "becomes more of a possibility".

+At a press conference at Lancashire Police HQ earlier, Det Supt Smith said: "As soon as she was reported missing, following the information that was provided to the police by her partner Paul, and based on a number of specific vulnerabilities that we were made aware of, Nicola was graded as high-risk.

+"That is normal in a missing person investigation with the information we were in possession of."

 Nearly 40 detectives have since sifted through hundreds of hours of CCTV, dashcam footage and tip-offs from the public.

-At a press conference at Lancashire Police HQ, Det Supt Smith said: "As soon as she was reported missing, following the information that was provided to the police by her partner Paul, and based on a number of specific vulnerabilities that we were made aware of, Nicola was graded as high-risk.

-"That is normal in a missing person investigation with the information we were in possession of.

-"As any senior investigating officer does, you form a number of hypotheses, that is scenarios which are possible from the information to hand.
+"As any senior investigating officer does, you form a number of hypotheses, that is scenarios which are possible from the information to hand," she said.

 "Those hypotheses included the one that she possibly could have gone into the river, that there could have been third-party involvement and lastly, that she could have left the area voluntarily.